What Are Sea Dragons: Sea Dragon Conservation

 For you to get a sea dragon, you will have to get a permit from the government, which will cost you a lot of money (from about $4000 (US dollars), processes, and time.
 Therefore, it is futile trying to get one for whatsoever reasons you may have.

 The best ways of conserving sea dragons outside their natural habitat is by putting them in a proper public sector aquarium where funds could be raised to care properly for them.
 It is dangerous to place them in a private aquarium to prevent the lack of knowledge of the nature of these creature.

 What Individuals Can Do To Help

-If we all work together in one accord, we can help protect the existence of these creatures.
-We owe it to ourselves to ensure that sea dragons still exist on this earth's surface.
-You can also contribute your quota by donating to help conserve these creatures, report any illegal activities you find been carried out on these creatures.
+If we all work together in one accord, we can help protect these creatures from extinction We owe it to ourselves to make sure that sea dragons still exist on this earth's surface.
+You can also give your quota by donating to help conserve these creatures, report any illegal activities you find been carried out on these creatures.

 We need to in our own way encourage legislators to help these sea creatures by passing other laws that will protect the entire coastal water from pollutions or spills runoff from fertilizers or other chemical substances, and developments

 People tend to love sea dragons once they see one, while most people also love to touch them because of how unique and beautiful they look, but we also have to understand that these sea creatures are very fragile and needs to be handled with extreme care.
 We need not touch them or touch them carefully if at all, to avoid choking them to death with our grips or inflict injuries on them.